GoogleCloudPlatform/pgadapter/README.md

 3. `pgx`: Version 4.15 and higher are supported.
 See [pgx support](docs/pgx.md) for more details.
 4. `psycopg2`: Version 2.9.3 and higher (but not `psycopg3`) are supported.
 See [psycopg2](docs/psycopg2.md) for more details.
 5. `node-postgres`: Version 8.8.0 and higher are supported.
 See [node-postgres support](docs/node-postgres.md) for more details.
-6. `django`: Version 4.1.1 and higher have experimental support.
-See [django support](docs/django.md) for more details.
-See also [this directory](samples/python/django) for a sample application using `django`.

 ## Frameworks and Tools
 PGAdapter can be used with the following frameworks and tools: